asyncapi/website/pages/docs/concepts/application.md

 The above diagram describes a message communication traveling through a channel between a **PRODUCER application** and a **CONSUMER application**.

 <Remember>
 When writing your AsyncAPI document, make sure to describe what a user can do with your application; not what the application does.
-In other words, if your <em>application</em> is a <b>producer</b>, your AsyncAPI document should describe where users can subscribe to your producer application.
+In other words, if your <em>application</em> is a <b>producer</b>, your AsyncAPI document should describe where users can subscribe to messages produced by your <b>producer</b> application.
 </Remember>